Novels About Quilting, Knitting, and Crocheting

 Book Summary

 Jo’s life is turned upside down when her husband is killed in a car accident shortly after announcing that he wants a divorce.
-Seeking a fresh start, she decides to leave London and relocates her two sons to a her seaside hometown.
+Seeking a fresh start, she decides to leave London and move back to her seaside hometown.

-She moves into a dilapidated villa and takes over her beloved grandmother’s knitting shop, which is also desperately in need of a facelift.
+She and her two sons move into a dilapidated villa and take over her beloved grandmother’s knitting shop, which is also desperately in need of a facelift.

-As Jo begins to find her way as a single parent, she takes comfort in the local “Stitch and Bitch” group which brings together an ecclectic group of women who shares their stories and trade gossip.
-And they have even more to gossip about when a new man enters Jo’s life and an A-list actress moves into a the local mansion.
+As Jo begins to find her way as a single parent, she takes comfort in the local “Stitch and Bitch” group, which brings together an eclectic group of women who share their stories and trade gossip.
+And they have even more to gossip about when a new man enters Jo’s life and an A-list actress moves into the local mansion.

 The Book Girls Say…